EAS Airlines Flight 4226: Runway overrun

-Failure to take-off
+Cause of failed takeoff

-Due to the limited data, investigators had to rely on eyewitness and survivors accounts.
-The air traffic controller stated that during the take-off roll the aircraft was moving sluggishly and was not at the usual pace for take-off from Runway 23.
+Due to the limited data, investigators had to rely on eyewitness statements and survivor accounts.
+According to the air traffic controller on duty that day, during the take-off roll, the aircraft was moving sluggishly and was not at the usual speed required for take-off.
 Following the runway excursion, the aircraft traveled for approximately 148 m before it finally took off from the ground.
-But before it managed to completely take off, the landing gear smashed onto a ground depression, which was used as a transformer pit for the approach light.
-The aircraft was struck with impact forces of up to 3G - 4G, enough to significantly degrade the aircraft's performance to gain speed.
-The violent impact also created huge amount of dusts.
-These dusts were eventually ingested by the engines, causing a reduction of thrust.
+But before it managed to completely take off, the landing gear smashed onto a ground depression, which was used as a transformer pit for the approach lights.
+The impact kicked up large amounts of dust which were ingested by the engines, causing a reduction of thrust.
+The dust settled in the engine turbines between the crevices of the compressor casings.
+This resulted in the momentary degradation of the engine's ability to produce thrust.

-The engines of the BAC One-Eleven were located at the back of the aircraft.
-Previous investigations conducted by the AIPB showed that several objects had been propelled into the engines' air intake area by the aircraft's main landing gear due to the dynamic airflow effect on the tires.
-As the engines acted like a giant vacuum cleaner, there had been cases in which foreign objects were ingested by the engines.
-In Flight 4226, the dusts that had been propelled by the tires were sucked into the engines.
-This was proved by the disassembly of the engines, where dusts had been compacted and compressed within the high-pressure section of the turbine, creating a cake formation that had been lodged between the crevices of the compressor casings.
-The amount of dusts inside the engines resulted in the momentary degradation of the engine's ability to produce thrust.
 With the degraded performance of the engine, the aircraft could not gain altitude quickly enough.

-The aircraft's poor performance on gaining altitude was worsened by the configuration of the aircraft.
-When it lifted off the ground, the landing gear was still in extended position.
-The landing gear was normally retracted shortly after the crew had obtained a positive rate of climb.
-In Flight 4226, the runway overran and the subsequent impact with the ground depression might have caused a lot of stress and shock to the flight crew that they simply did nothing.
+The aircraft's poor performance at gaining altitude was worsened by the configuration of the aircraft.
+When it lifted off the ground, the landing gear was still in the extended position.
+The landing gear is normally retracted shortly after takeoff.
+The violent impacts created when the aircraft overran the runway could have created a startle response in the crew, causing them to fail to raise the gear.
 The landing gear down position would have diminished the aircraft's ability to climb adequately.
-The performance chart of the aircraft stated that due to the landing gear configuration the climb performance of the aircraft during takeoff climb would be reduced by up to 150 ft/min.
-In Flight 4226, instead of recording a positive climb rate, the instruments recorded the descent rate of the aircraft, which was at 193 ft/min.

-Eventually, due to the low altitude of the aircraft, the limited ability to gain altitude and the reduced performance of the aircraft's speed, the aircraft couldn't climb safely from the crowded Gwammaja Quarters.
+The performance chart of the aircraft showed that with the landing gear lowered, the climb rate of the aircraft during takeoff would be reduced by up to 150 ft/min.
+Due to the low altitude of the aircraft, the inability to gain altitude, and the reduced performance of the aircraft, the aircraft ended up crashing into the ground.